-The CBT Association of SA (CBTASA), a work-in-progress since 2015, was initiated by our colleague, the late Kevin Bolon.
+The CBT Association of SA (CBTASA), was initiated by our colleague, the late Kevin Bolon.

 CBT continues to grow internationally and across South Africa, with a wonderful worldwide network providing support in Cognitive Behavioural Therapy (CBT) training and services.

-CBTASA follows similar organisations in other countries – https://www.cognitivetherapynyc.com/international.aspx.
-CBT is also represented at organisations in Asia, North-Africa, South America and Australia.
+CBTASA follows similar organizations in other countries – https://www.cognitivetherapynyc.com/international.aspx.
+CBT is also represented at organizations in Asia, North Africa, South America, and Australia.
 CBTASA will form part of the CBT World Confederation's Africa Division.

 What is CBT?